 3. I Can't Get My Transmission Into Gear

-On a hydraulic system, failure to get into gear may indicate problems with the master or slave cylinder or both.
+On a hydraulic system, failure to get into gear may be a sign of low fluid level, problems with the master or slave cylinder, or both.
 Usually, this is accompanied by a change in the way the clutch pedal feels: spongy, loose, or not catching as before.

 On a mechanical system, you may be having problems with the clutch disc or pressure plate, release lever, release bearing, shift lever assembly, or control cable.

 Bad Bushing or Pilot Bearing Symptoms

 A bad or failing bushing or pilot bearing may cause problems similar to those caused by other transmission or clutch problems.
 So make sure to check the bushing or pilot bearing if your transmission exhibits one of the following symptoms:

 1. My Clutch Pedal Makes Noises